 Award-winning jeweller Tanvi Kant is based in north London.
 She re-constructs a diverse palette of textiles embellished with embroidery threads, reticulated silver and gemstones into tactile, sculptural and unusual forms of adornment for discerning private clients.

-Graduating in 2005 from 3D Design (Sustainable Practice) at the University of Derby Tanvi began creating her jewellery initially working from home in Nottingham and Leicester, winning several awards for her collections and practice supported by the Association for Contemporary Jewellers', the Arts Council of England, Crafts Council.
-She debuted a bespoke collection for British Luxury brand Bamford, and exhibited in galleries in the UK and internationally including Electrum Gallery, Crafts Council shop at V&A Museum, Lesley Craze and flow gallery.
-In 2007, her work was part a year long British Council exhibition, the Alchemists touring 8 British Jewellers's work in 6 countries across the Middle East.
-She has had two solo exhibitions, her first at the City Gallery in Leicester and subsequent show supported with a national bursary award from the shape of things at Touchstones Rochdale Museum and Gallery in Lancashire.
+Graduating in 2005 from 3D Design (Sustainable Practice) at the University of Derby Tanvi began creating her jewellery initially working from home in Nottingham and Leicester, winning several awards for her collections and practice supported by the Association for Contemporary Jewellers', the Arts Council of England, and the Crafts Council.
+She debuted a bespoke collection for luxury British brand Bamford, and exhibited in galleries in the UK and internationally including Electrum Gallery, Crafts Council shop at V&A Museum, Lesley Craze and flow gallery.
+In 2007, her work was part a year long British Council exhibition ‘Alchemy’ that toured work by 8 British jewellers in 6 countries across the Middle East.
+She has had two solo exhibitions, her first at the City Gallery in Leicester and the her second show was supported with a national bursary award from the shape of things at Touchstones Rochdale Museum and Gallery in Lancashire.